nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-07-issue-sharepoint-2013-the-username-is-invalid-the-account-must-be-a-valid-domain-account/index.md

 ---
 title: "Issue SharePoint 2013: The username is invalid.
 The account must be a valid domain account"
+description: "Resolve the SharePoint 2013 username error with our step-by-step guide.
+Learn how to configure your farm using PowerShell for a smooth setup!"
 date: 2012-08-07
 creator: Martin Hinshelwood
 id: "7015"